-DellConnect is an online tool that allows a Dell agent to access your computer (under your supervision) to remotely diagnose and resolve issues on your computer.
-It allows a technical support representative to interact with your computer with your permission.
+DellConnect is an online tool that enables a Dell agent to access your computer (under your supervision) to remotely diagnose and resolve issues on your computer.
+It enables a technical support representative to interact with your computer with your permission.